Gabba Test: Aussie tail goes cheap as Proteas return to bat

+The last time Australia won a Test in less than two days was in 2002 when Steve Waugh’s team rolled Pakistan for 59 and 53 in Sharjah.

+The only previous two-day Test played on Australia soil was way back in 1931 against the West Indies in Melbourne.

-Australia have lost 5-73 before lunch on day two of the first Test against South Africa to be all out for 218, giving them a 66-run first-innings lead at the Gabba.
+Earlier, Australia lost 5-73 before lunch to be all out for 218, giving it a 66-run first-innings lead.

-After 15 wickets fell on Saturday, the game continued to move at a rapid rate as South Africa’s imposing pace attack quickly worked its way through Australia’s tail.
+After 15 wickets fell on Saturday, the game continued to move at a rapid rate on a challenging pitch for batters as South Africa’s imposing pace attack quickly worked its way through Australia’s tail.

-The shoe was soon on the other foot, however, with Australia’s pace attack leaving the tourist’s reeling at 2-3.

-No.5 dasher Travis Head started the first session on 78 after an impressive counter-attacking knock late on day one, guiding Australia to 5-145 by stumps and within seven runs of South Africa’s 152.
+No.5 dasher Travis Head started the first session on 78 after an impressive counter-attacking knock late on day one, guiding Australia to 5-145 by stumps and within seven runs of South Africa’s first innings total.

 But Head fell just short of a century in consecutive years at the Gabba after he was dismissed by giant left-arm paceman Marco Jansen for 92 on Sunday morning.